JeffreyDinackus/JeffreyDinackus/README.md

 ![Header](./github-header-image.png)

-## Jeffrey is my name, I look forward to meeting you!
+<h1>My name is Jeffrey.
+I am always looking to deepen my knowledge and learn more.</h1>

 ## Things I code with